khan-shahnawaz/ImageProcessing/README.md

 * Images are now automatically converted to hex and processed hex is now automatically saved back to image using python Pillow and tkinker module.
 * Fixed some bugs.

+Note :- These files will work only for images with less than or equal to 3000000 pixels.
+Some modification needs to be done in the code for making it available for images with large pixels.
-Note :- Check the images section for sample output.
+Check the images section for sample output.